MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 6. In general, you should treat the APIs for your AI workload the same as any other API in your environments.
 All of the APIs should be secured behind a gateway and all of the code should be handled with the same [safe deployment practices](../operational-excellence/safe-deployments) as every other code asset.
 7. Establish performance benchmarks through experimentation.
 Every AI workload is different and the amount of compute that you'll need depends on your particular use case.
 Determining the amount and types of compute that is optimal for your workload should be based on thorough benchmark testing.
 This guide will help you choose a platform, but the SKUs appropriate for your workload will only be known to you after the benchmarking exercises.

-## The EDA platform
+## Considerations for the EDA platform

 EDA is a common preliminary function performed by data scientists before modeling or statistical analysis.
 As such, it can be considered a development phase, which means that targets for reliability and performance may be significantly lower than production resources and maintaining productivity is the more important factor.

-### Factors to consider
+This section provides guidance on capabilities to consider when selecting an EDA platform solution.

+### Functional requirements

 When evaluating an EDA platform, consider the following:

-- **Cost control:** The platform should enable the data scientists to perform their work according to their schedule requirments, but should be right-sized to ensure that cost expectations are met.
+- **Does the platform support transient usage?**

-- **Transient usage:** The platform should support transient workspaces and compute, which means that the necessary resources should be able to be stopped when they aren't being used to help cost control.
+The platform should support transient workspaces and compute, which means that the necessary resources should be able to be stopped when they aren't being used to help cost control.
 EDA jobs are typically interactive, so users need to be able to start VMs and stop them as they run jobs over time.

+- **Does the platform support compute optionality?**

-- **Compute optionality:** The platform should enable on-demand access to GPUs if needed, and provide a variety of compute options to help right-size the platform.
+The platform should enable on-demand access to GPUs if needed, and provide a variety of compute options to help right-size the platform.

-- **Production-grade security and observability:** The data used in your EDA phase will likely be production data, which requires you to follow production practices to secure that data and monitor the platform.
-To that end, your platform should support all necessary security controls, like access and authorization, encryption at rest and in transit, and regional requirements.
-Likewise, it should support robust monitoring and alerting functionality, including logging and auditability.

-- **Secure networking:** The platform should support private networking to access centralized repositories for container images, data, and code assets.
+- **Does the platform support MLFlow?**

-- **MLFlow support:** Your EDA platform should make it possible to choose a platform that enables integration with MLFlow for tracking your experiments.
+Your EDA platform should make it possible to choose a platform that enables integration with MLFlow for tracking your experiments.
 MLFlow is recommended as a model development, deployment, and management protocol because it provides the following benefits:

   - *Experiment tracking:* MLflow allows you to track experiments by recording parameters, metrics, and artifacts.
 This is essential during EDA to keep track of different data preprocessing steps, feature engineering techniques, and their impacts on model performance.